-Jody Culkin, artist in a variety of media, speaking at South by Southwest Interactive 2013 in Austin Texas
+Jody Culkin, an artist who uses a variety of media, speaking at South by Southwest Interactive 2013 in Austin Texas.

-Jody Culkin, a teacher in the Multimedia Program at CUNY’s Manhattan Community College, is an artist in a variety of media, including comics, photography, mixed media, installations and much more.
-She’s shown her sculptures, photographs and new media pieces at museums and galleries throughout this country and internationally.
+Jody Culkin, a teacher in the Multimedia Program at CUNY’s Manhattan Community College, is an artist in a variety of media, including comics, photography, mixed media, installations, and much more.
+She’s shown her sculptures, photographs, and new media pieces at museums and galleries throughout the U.S. and internationally.

-Culkin suggested the use of comics, with their straightforward images and text, to assist with the development of an idea from a prototype to a finished product.
+Culkin suggested that comics, with their straightforward images and text, assist with the development of a ideas from prototypes to finished products.
 And why not use comics for product—hardware or software— documentation?

 Making your own fun

-Tools: if you have the money or access via work or school, it’s certainly possible to use professional, expensive tools like Adobe’s Illustrator and InDesign for comics, there are plenty of no- or low-cost tools that can be applied to DIY comics.
-Comic Life, while not open source, integrates well with photos and is wired in with IPhoto if you use it to organize images.
+Tools: if you have the money or access via work or school, it’s possible to use professional, expensive tools like Adobe’s Illustrator and InDesign for comics, but there are plenty of no- or low-cost tools that can be applied to DIY comics.
+Comic Life, while not open source, integrates well with photos and is integrated into IPhoto if you use the Mac’s photo database to organize images.

-Gimp, an open-source tool similar to Photoshop, can be used for pixel-based, as opposed to vector-based art and it’s available for Mac, PC, and Linux.
+Gimp, an open-source tool similar to Photoshop, can be used for pixel-based, as opposed to vector-based art.
+It’s available for Mac, PC, and Linux.
 Gimp has a lively community of users.
 Find out more about Gimp at http://www.gimp.org/

 And for open-source vector-based art creation, consider Inkscape: http://inkscape.org/en/